Epson Home Cinema 2350 Projector Review

 Movies

-The Epson Home Cinema 2350 is a decent pick to watch movies, although stick to SDR content, as its color volume just isn't good enough for a vibrant HDR experience.
+The Epson Home Cinema 2350 is a decent pick for watching movies.
 The unit is very bright, so it's good enough for rooms with a few lights.
-Its contrast is mediocre though, so blacks are a bit raised.
+Its contrast is disappointing, though, and is especially terrible in very dark content with noticeably raised blacks.
+It does get better in brighter content, however.
 Thankfully, the projector's pre-calibration accuracy is quite good out of the box, and its white balance issues can be fixed through calibration.

 Pros